Device-independent verification of Einstein-Podolsky-Rosen steering: In comparison to DI verification of entanglement

-where $\eta$ is the fidelity of preparing the Bell state $\ket{\Phi^+_2}$ in doing self-testing, and we use the relation $f=(1-\frac{\theta^2}{2})^2$ to replace the original one obtained in~\cite{Bowles2018b}.
+where $\eta$ is the \xinhui{visibility} of preparing the Bell state $\ket{\Phi^+_2}$ being self-tested, and we use \xinhui{average fidelity $\widehat{f}=1-\theta^2$} to replace the original one obtained in~\cite{Bowles2018b}.
 The fidelity required to verify entanglement for different values of $\eta$ with $v=0.6$ and $0.7$ is plotted in Fig.~\ref{fig:PRA}.
-It is obvious that even for $\eta=1$, it requires extremely high fidelity, i.e.$f>0.99999$ for $v=0.6$ and $f>0.99998$ for $v=0.7$ which are hard to realize in experiments, while our result derived in Eq.~(\ref{noisy}) allows the fidelity of around $98.5\%$, which is a significant reduction and attainable in current experiments.
+It is obvious that even for $\eta=1$, it requires extremely high fidelity, i.e.$\widehat{f}>0.99999$ for $v=0.6$ and $\widehat{f}>0.99998$ for $v=0.7$ which are hard to realize in experiments, while our result derived in Eq.~(\ref{noisySI}) allows the fidelity of around 0.997, which is a significant reduction and attainable in current experiments.